intel/trustauthority-kbs/README.md

 ### Prerequisites

 - You must have an Intel Trust Authority account set up with access to the Trust Authority Download center
-- Hashicorp Vault KMS or PyKMIP must be installed and running
+- Hashicorp Vault KMS or PyKMIP must be installed and running, or an OCI Vault account must be created

 ### Install the Key Management System (KMS)

-Intel's KBS works with two Key Management Systems, [Hashicorp Vault](#install-hashicorp-vault-kms) OR [PyKMIP](#install-pykmip).
+Intel's KBS works with three Key Management Systems, [Hashicorp Vault](#install-hashicorp-vault-kms), [PyKMIP](#install-pykmip), and [OCI Vault](#setup-oci-key-vault-account).
 Follow the installation instructions for the KMS appropriate for your environment:

 #### Install Hashicorp vault KMS